FAQs

 Do you teach academics?

 We offer academics in an organic, child-led way.
-Rather than using standardized curricula or requiring worksheets and tests, we integrate reading, writing, math, science, and other academic concepts into daily life and real-life experiences.
-When children are motivated by genuine interest, academic learning becomes deep, meaningful, and lasting.
-Just as children learn to walk and talk at their own pace, we trust that academic learning unfolds best when it’s not forced.
-We’re here to support that kind of learning—not to push it.
+Rather than using standardized curricula or requiring worksheets and tests, we integrate reading, writing, math, science, and other academic concepts into real-life experiences.
+When children are motivated by genuine interest, academic learning becomes meaningful and lasting.

 Are there any assessments, testing or report cards?